threefoldtech/TF_Grid_3.12/src/3.12/referral_program.md

 * there is a limit on referral rewards
    * e.g. 20$ worth of TFT maximum
 * to become a referrer, you need to have a proven history of using the TF Grid
-   * users can become a referrer after they spent X amount of $ (or TFT) on the TF Grid
+   * Users can become a referrer after they spent X amount of $ (or TFT) on the TF Grid
+   * Only accounts of a certain age can refer

 ***